i-am-stark/voteforyou/README.md

 # VoteForYou - A Blockchain Based E-Voting Application

 This application was created using React-Bootstrap and NodeJs.
+The Project Report is included in the base directory.

 ## Quick Start